A Lincolnshire Christmas Together

 Fish and chips?
 How about Fish and chips at the seaside?
 A family day out with happy people making the most of our lovely coastline.
 Am I allowed to have a favourite?
 Skegness, Mablethorpe, Sutton-on-Sea, Anderby Creek….
 They are all fabulous seaside resorts but my personal favourite is Cleethorpes.
 There is just something about it that has a draw for me and makes me want to be there.
 Lovely walks along the sea front eating my fish and chips from @PapasFishNChips located on the pier, crossing the light railway and spending time around the boating lake with a coffee from the cafe in the Discovery Centre

-Boating lake and cafe at the Cleethorpes Discovery Centre.
+Boating lake & cafe at the Cleethorpes Discovery Centre.
 It’s always a ‘must visit’ place for me.
-You can find them on Facebook and Twitter of course so why not give them a follow?
+Find them on Facebook and Twitter and give them a follow.

 Grimsby & Cleethorpes – Two ‘Must Visit’ areas of Lincolnshire